Tow History, Family Crest & Coats of Arms

 Early Origins of the Tow family

-The surname Tow was first found in Cheshire, where the family is conjecturally descended from Joslin de Touche, who was granted lands by King William, the Duke of Normandy, after the Conquest.
+In England, Cheshire was the home to many of the family.
+Here they claim descent from Joslin de Touche, who was granted lands by King William, the Duke of Normandy, after the Conquest.
 The Touches were Lords of Audley, the Earls of Castlehaven.
-By the 14th century, many of these Norman nobles moved north to Scotland and were granted land by King David of Scotland.
+It is generally thought that by the 14th century, many of these Norman nobles moved north to Scotland and were granted land by King David of Scotland.

 Early History of the Tow family